-- g.
-Progress notes. - 12.
-The agency shall establish procedures for hearing children's grievances. - 13.
-The agency shall have written policies governing the supervision and monitoring of children in the home, on the grounds, and in the community. - 14.
-The agency shall have written policies to protect children in the program and to ensure public safety. - 15.
-If the agency receives a report of non-compliance with licensing standards, the agency shall investigate the report of non-compliance.
+- 12. The agency shall keep documentation that includes: - a.
+Prior treatment documents and intake information; - b.
+Assessments: - c.
+Master treatment plan; - d.
+Treatment plan review; - e.
+Ongoing observations; - f.
+Medication and physician's instructions, if applicable; - g.
+Progress notes. - 13.
+The agency shall establish procedures for hearing children's grievances. - 14.
+The agency shall have written policies governing the supervision and monitoring of children in the home, on the grounds, and in the community. - 15.
+The agency shall have written policies to protect children in the program and to ensure public safety. - 16.
+If the child placement agency receives a report of non-compliance with licensing standards, the agency shall investigate to learn if the foster home remains in compliance.
 A report of findings and any corrective action shall be maintained in the foster home record.
-The investigation shall be completed within sixty (60) days of receiving the report of non-compliance, unless good cause is documented. - 16.
+The investigation shall be completed within 60 days of receiving the report of non-compliance, unless good cause is documented. - 17.
 The agency shall maintain a record for each foster family that contains all information and documentation required by licensing standards.
-This record shall include: - a.
+To include: - a.
 Complete and signed application; - b.
 Approval letter; - c.
 Home Study; - d.
 Minimum age verification; - e.
 Three (3) positive references, from a non-relative; - f.
 Initial physical exam; - g.
 Pre-service training verification; - h.
-Initial and current criminal background, Child Maltreatment Central Registry, and Federal Bureau of Investigation (FBI) checks, as required; - i.
+Initial and current criminal, Child Maltreatment, and FBI checks, as required; - i.
 Initial and current CPR and First Aid certification; - j.
-Current health immunizations of children or exemption; - k.
-Current auto insurance; - 1.
-Current homeowner's or renter's insurance and general liability insurance; - m.
-Current rabies vaccinations for household pets as required by law; - n.
-Documentation of annual training; - o.
-Social media confidentiality documentation;
+Current health immunizations of children or exemption;